poac-dev/poac/README.md

 ninja install
 ```

-Poac automatically tries to use dependencies installed locally.
-If you want to avoid using local packages, pass `-DCPM_USE_LOCAL_PACKAGES=OFF` as the `cmake` command options.
+Poac attempts to utilize locally installed dependencies by default.
+To bypass the use of local packages, you can specify `-DCPM_USE_LOCAL_PACKAGES=OFF` as an option for the `cmake` command.

 ## Usage